Tīrau: Tourism

 The town is now a well known tourist stop-off, and is characterised by many art works created out of corrugated iron.
-The church and many of the shops feature corrugated iron sculptures by local artist Steven Clothier and two large buildings are completely made from this material; the information centre which is shaped like a giant dog, and the neighbouring sheep and ram building - earning Tīrau the title of "Corrugated Capital of the World".
+The church and many of the shops feature corrugated iron sculptures by local artist Steven Clothier and two large buildings are completely made from this material; the information centre, which is shaped like a giant dog, and the neighbouring ewe and ram building – earning Tīrau the title of "Corrugated Capital of the World".

+Dairy factory

-The Castle, a large toy museum on the town's southern limits which opened in 2000, can clearly be seen when heading towards the township from Rotorua or Taupō.
-The Tīrau dairy factory is New Zealand's only producer of lactalbumin, a key ingredient in the production of sports supplements.
+The Tīrau dairy factory was opened in 1938 by the New Zealand Co-operative Dairy Company, as the largest butter factory in the country.
+It was upgraded in 1971 to produce 15,000 tons a year.
+A large plant was built next to it in 1982, for casein, lactalbumin and ethanol.
+In 2022 a whey concentrator was added, so that lactose production could replace ethanol.
+The factory is New Zealand's only producer of lactalbumin, a key ingredient in the production of sports supplements.

 Government

 Tīrau is governed locally by the South Waikato District Council.
 Nationally, Tīrau is part of the general electorate and the Māori electorate.

 Transport

 The Royal Hotel ran coaches twice a week from Cambridge from 1882.
 By 1924 AARD was running a regular bus between Hamilton and Rotorua, via Tīrau.
+In 1938 a subway was built beneath the railway to take SH1 under a bridge, rather than over a level crossing and in 1939 the single lane bridge over the nearby Ōraka Stream was widened.
 In 2018 47% of those in the Tīrau statistical area said they drove to work, 30% worked from home, 4% walked and 0.5% cycled.
 An Urban Connector bus runs twice a day between Tokoroa and Tīrau, via Putāruru and Lichfield.
 Tīrau is also served by InterCity buses to Auckland, Gisborne, Hastings and Wellington.